Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Introduction

 \subsection{Context and Motivation}

-Recent advances in machine learning (ML), high-performance computing, cloudification, and simulation intelligence~\cite{lavin2021simulation} have supported the development of a novel data-driven paradigm for the design, monitoring, and control of physical systems: \emph{digital twin} (DT) platforms ~\cite{saracco2019digital,raza2020digital}.
-A DT system consists of a digital mirror of the physical twin (PT) counterpart built and maintained using data from the PT.
-Originating in manufacturing, DTs have emerged as a promising solution for fields such as healthcare and next-generation wireless networks, allowing algorithms and ML models to be optimized and tested virtually before deployment on the PT~\cite{coveney2023virtual,khan2022digital}.
-In the context of wireless networks, DTs are particularly well suited as a component in open radio access network architectures (RANs)~\cite{mirzaei2023network,villa2023colosseum}.

-The DT generally updates its internal representation of the PT and the ML models being trained on behalf of the PT based on data received from the PT.
-The process of synchronizing the DT is limited by the communication bottleneck between DT and PT~\cite{villa2023colosseum,zheng2023data}.
-As a result, an important challenge in adopting DT solutions is their reliance on data collected offline, lacking direct access to the physical system.
-This limitation is particularly severe in multi-agent systems, for which conventional multi-agent reinforcement (MARL) requires online interactions with the environment \cite{marl-book}.
+Recent advances in machine learning (ML) and artificial intelligence (AI), high-performance computing, cloudification, and simulation intelligence~\cite{lavin2021simulation} have supported the development of data-driven paradigms for the engineering of complex systems, such as wireless networks~\cite{wang2020artificial,chen2019artificial}.
+Reinforcement learning (RL) is a particularly appealing methodology for settings requiring dynamic decision-making, for which feedback can be distributed automatically or via human judgement~\cite{8714026,chen2021deep}.
+An important challenge in adopting RL solutions is their reliance on online interaction with the environment.
+This limitation is particularly severe in multi-agent systems, for which conventional multi-agent reinforcement (MARL) requires a large number of coordinated online interactions with the environment~\cite{marl-book}.

-A direct application of online MARL schemes to an offline setting would generally fail due to the \emph{epistemic uncertainty} entailed by the limited availability of data.
-In particular, even in the case of a single agent, \emph{offline reinforcement learning} (RL) may over-estimate the quality of given actions that happened to perform well during data collection due to the inherent stochasticity and outliers of the environment \cite{levine2020offline}.
+When only data collected offline is available, a direct application of online MARL schemes would generally fail due to the \emph{epistemic uncertainty} entailed by the limited availability of data.
+In particular, even in the case of a single agent, \emph{offline reinforcement learning}, which relies only on offline data, may over-estimate the quality of given actions that happened to perform well during data collection due to the inherent stochasticity and outliers of the environment \cite{levine2020offline}.
 This problem can be addressed in online RL via exploration, trying actions, and modifying return estimates based on environmental feedback.
-However, exploration is not feasible in offline RL, as policy design is based solely on the offline dataset.
+However, as mentioned, exploration is not feasible in offline RL, as policy design is based solely on the offline dataset.
 Furthermore, in multi-agent systems, this problem is exacerbated by the inherent uncertainty caused by the non-stationary behavior of other agents during training \cite[Chapter 11]{bdr2023}.